 Our teachers are the heart of Cottage and the base of our success.
-Passion, inspiration, empathy, creativity, understanding and generousity or time & spirit define these wonderful teachers.
+Passion, inspiration, empathy, creativity, understanding and generosity of time & spirit define these wonderful teachers.

 Carl Gorman comes to Cottage with 20 years of experience working with children and families.
 He has over 20 units of child development classes and has worked in other play-based preschool programs.
 Carl is enthusiastic about joining the Cottage teaching team and he brings a fun, dynamic energy in the classroom.

 Carl is passionate about being outdoors and spends his time outside of the classroom going for hikes and bike rides.
-Carl takes great pride in being a part of each child's growth and development and is excited to be joining the Cottage family this year.
+Carl takes great pride in being a part of each child's growth and development and is excited to be a part of the Cottage family.

 Mulberry and Olive AssociateTeacher

 Jason Ballard was introduced to Cottage as a parent in 2012 when daughter, Brooke attended.
-Cottage was a perfect fit for his families parenting beliefs and from that time he has worked frequently with and has been mentored by teachers at Cottage to fully understand "the Cottage way."
+Cottage was a perfect fit for his family's parenting beliefs.
+From that time he has worked with and been mentored by teachers at Cottage to fully understand "the Cottage way."
 Jason worked as a substitute teacher in both the small yard and big yard since 2015 before joining the Cottage teaching staff in 2017.
 Jason is a great believer in the philosophy that a child learns best through play.
 He creates a fun and creative environment for his students to explore and learn through interaction with their peers and environment.
 He is a parent to Charlotte, currently in the Rainforest class, and Brooke, Cottage alum.
-When he is not working in the class, Jason is working as a professional photographer.
+When he is not working in the class, Jason works as a professional photographer.